-To help encourage your intake of vitamin K, you can eat more food and drink rich in this vital nutrient.
-Finding a source of vitamin K2 can encourage proper nutrient function and contribute to your overall health.
-You can find food and drinks containing vitamin K to encourage intake through your diet and avoid vitamin K deficiency.
+To support your intake of vitamin K, you can eat more food and drink rich in this vital nutrient.
+Finding a source of vitamin K2 can aid nutrient function and contribute to your overall health.
+You can find food and drinks containing vitamin K to aid intake through your diet and avoid vitamin K deficiency.
 Vitamin K1 and K2 can be found in different foods and drinks.

 Some sources of vitamin K include:

 - green leafy vegetables – such as broccoli, spinach, kale